embl-cba/imagej-courses/practicals/batch-analysis-without-programming.md

 ### Making a hyperstack from single files, using [Import Image Sequence]

-Sometimes data beloning to different image stacks is distributed across single files.
+Sometimes data beloning to different image stacks is distributed across several files.
 Here, you can see how to rearrange them into a hyper-stack after loading.

 Workflow:
 - Load all images
 	- [File > Import Image Sequence]
-		- "../data_new/mitosis-5D-single-files/"
+		- "../data/mitosis-5D-single-files/"
 - Make a hyperstack
 	- [Image > Hyperstack > Stack to Hyperstack]
 		- Determine the correct dimensions inspecting the filenames